matwilso/maml_numpy/README.md

 # MAML in raw numpy

 This is an implementation of vanilla Model-Agnostic Meta-Learning ([MAML](https://github.com/cbfinn/maml)) in raw numpy.
-I made this to better understand the algorithm and what exactly it is doing.
+I made this to better understand the algorithm and what it is doing.
 I derived the forward and backward passes following conventions from [CS231n](http://cs231n.github.io/).
 This code is just a rough sketch to understand the algorithm better, so it works, but is not optimized or well parameterized.